themysticsavages/sulphurous/README.md

 # Highlights
   - A consistent and built-in dark mode
-  - Gist creation; create small snippets of Scratch code for the world to see (i guess)
+  - Gist creation: create small snippets of Scratch code for the world to see (i guess)
   - Easy-to-use API for downloading projects, your backpack, and more
+  - The archive: store old Scratch projects for the future in case they change
   - 100% reliable and secure (won't steal your passwords!)
   - Project information embeds
   - Social media previews (tested and works on Discord)